Randy Quaid: Film

 Randy Quaid has appeared in over 90 films.
 Peter Bogdanovich discovered him when Quaid was a student at the University of Houston, and he received his first exposure in Bogdanovich's The Last Picture Show.
 His character escorts Jacy Farrow (Cybill Shepherd) to a late-night indoor skinny-dip at a swimming pool.
 Other Bogdanovich films he appeared in are What's Up, Doc? and Paper Moon.

 Quaid's first major critically acclaimed role was in The Last Detail (1973).
 He played Larry Meadows, a young United States Navy sailor on his way to serve a harsh sentence for petty theft.
 Jack Nicholson starred as a sailor assigned to transport him to prison.
 Quaid was nominated for an Academy Award for Best Supporting Actor, Golden Globe Award for Best Supporting Actor – Motion Picture, and a BAFTA Award for Best Actor in a Supporting Role.

+Quaid appeared opposite Charles Bronson in the 1975 action film of a Mexican prison escape Breakout, based on actual events.
 In 1976, he appeared opposite Marlon Brando in The Missouri Breaks.
 In 1978 Quaid had a supporting role in the Alan Parker drama Midnight Express, about Americans and an Englishman imprisoned in Turkey.

-Quaid appeared opposite Charles Bronson in the 1975 action film of a Mexican prison escape Breakout, based on actual events.
-Quaid was also the lead in the comedy Martians Go Home and Cold Dog Soup and played the King of Spain in Goya's Ghosts.
+In 1983, Quaid portrayed Cousin Eddie in National Lampoon's Vacation.
+Quaid appeared in four of the seven films in the National Lampoon's Vacation film series as the jovial redneck cousin (through marriage) to Beverly D'Angelo, wife of Chevy Chase's Clark Griswold.
 In 1987, he won a Golden Globe Award and was nominated for an Emmy for his portrayal of President Lyndon Johnson in LBJ: The Early Years.
 Quaid said that he had wanted to play Johnson since becoming an actor.
 "I responded to him and his wants and needs in a way I've never done with any other character," he said.
 Quaid also tried to portray what he learned were Johnson's political attitude: